TITLE: First Year Experience Coordinator

 Provides guidance to and facilitates the First Year Experience Steering Committee with the design and coordination of district-wide First Year Experience programs including orientations, college success classes/workshops, presentations and other outreach programs for students in their first year at PCC.
 The incumbent will research best practices and make recommendations for improvements and changes to programs in an effort to increase student retention.

-Works with the Dean of Students, Student Outreach and Orientation Coordinators and PCC Marketing team to develop and implement district-wide marketing and recruitment strategies for First Year Experience programs emphasizing the value of college success courses.
+Works with the Dean of Students, Student Outreach and Orientation Coordinators and the PCC Marketing team to develop and implement district-wide marketing and recruitment strategies for First Year Experience programs emphasizing the value of college success courses.

 In collaboration with Institutional Effectiveness, tracks student enrollment and retention statistics, gathers data, and writes reports regarding program success and impact.
 Evaluates progress of new student programs to ensure continuous improvement and growth.